 County Offers Citizens and Organizations Prizes and Recognition for Adopting-A-Spot and Helping Clean Up the County

-Groups and individuals will be offered the opportunity to Adopt-A-Spot and keep that spot, road, neighborhood, etc. clean for a year.
-Those who volunteer to participate will receive an Adopt-A-Spot sign to put up at their spot or area with their name or logo, and at the end of the year, will receive a Visa gift card.
-There will be a 1st, 2nd, and 3rd prize of $750.00, $500.00, and $250.00 at the end of the campaign.
+It is not too late to Adopt-A-Spot!
+Those who volunteer to participate will receive an Adopt-A-Spot sign to put up at their spot or area with their name or logo.
+At the end of the campaign, there will be prizes awarded to those who have collected the greatest amount of trash.
 Certificates of appreciation will also be presented to all individuals and/or groups that participate and submit contact information.
-If individuals are tracking their community service, they can submit hours to be listed on their personalized certificate.
-Adopt- A- Spots will be renewed on an annual basis.

 Pulaski County will provide bags, gloves, and vests to groups for use at any time.
 These will be available along with the Adopt-A-Spot signs at the County Administration office.
 If you would like to participate but do not have a site in mind, Pulaski County will provide suggestions.
-Cheryl Farris will be the contact at firstname.lastname@example.org or (540) 980-7705 or Laura Walters email@example.com or (540) 230-6272.
+Contact Cheryl Farris firstname.lastname@example.org or (540) 980-7705 or Laura Walters email@example.com or (540) 230- 6272 for further details.